zeroquinc/NaviSync/README.md

 3. **Run:** `python main.py`

+4. It is important to delete the cache and json folders when updating from this repo, as they may contain some changes.

 ## Features

 - **Keep your play counts in sync** - Never lose track of your listening history by updating Navidrome play counts
 - **Sync your loved tracks** - Last.fm hearts become Navidrome stars
 - **Fast after first run** - Only processes new plays, not your entire history
+- **Intelligent fuzzy matching** - Finds potential matches for track name variations:
+  - Handles `&` vs `and`, special characters, accents, and minor differences
+  - **Always prompts you to confirm** - no automatic matching to prevent errors
+  - Shows similarity scores to help you decide
+  - **Remembers your choices** - confirmed matches are saved and used automatically in future runs
+  - You have full control over which tracks get matched

 ## Configuration Options